 These types of emails are often sophisticated enough to evade traditional email filtering solutions, and require a multi-layered security architecture to mitigate – including security at the human layer.
 But we’ll come to that later.

 Vishing, or voice phishing, is a type of phishing attack that involves using a phone to trick victims into handing over sensitive information, rather than an email.
-In a vishing attack, the bad actor calls their target and uses social engineering tactics to manipulate users into spilling credential or financial information.
+In a vishing attack, the bad actor calls their target and uses social engineering tactics to manipulate users into spilling credentials or financial information.
 These tactics often involve invoking a deadline or time limit to create a sense of urgency, or impersonating someone with authority in order to make the user feel like they have no choice but to hand over information.

 To make the vishing attempt harder to detect, attackers often use Voice over Internet Protocol (VoIP) features such as caller ID spoofing to disguise their true identities.
 This means that, where in an email phishing attempt you can check the sender’s email address and domain, in a vishing attempt, you can only base your verification on what the person is saying and the familiarity of their voice.